2.1 The Human Condition (614-652)

 Although a definitive answer might prove elusive, it may be instructive to ask ourselves what caused this three-stage shift in dietary instruction.
 God didn’t change: His goal remained to provide sound nutritional health guidelines for mankind.
 But something changed in man’s environment that made these changes necessary for our well-being.
 Our first clue is in the timing of our precept: it was given right after the great flood.
 The typical recorded lifespans of men dropped gradually over the next millennium by some ninety percent, eventually settling at about seventy or eighty years (cf. Psalm 90:10).
 Some environmental factor was inexorably shortening our normal lifetimes, and doing it, apparently, at the molecular level—in our DNA.
 In other words, our genetic predisposition for longevity was being compromised by mutations in the collective human genome.
 The most likely culprit?
 Gamma rays.

 There is a persistent theory that in the antediluvian world, a water vapor canopy shielded the earth, moderating global temperatures and filtering out harmful rays—a canopy that collapsed during the flood.
-Whether it was this or some other atmospheric condition, something changed at the time of the flood to (1) allow accelerated degradation of our gene pool, (2) prompt Yahweh to categorically promise that never again would such a flood destroy the earth, (3) allow rainbows to form for the first time, and (4) cause Yahweh to forecast regular and significant seasonal weather cycles that would never cease as long as the earth remained (apparently something Noah was not used to).
+Whether it was this or some other atmospheric condition, something changed at the time of the flood to (1) allow accelerated degradation of our gene pool, (2) prompt Yahweh to categorically promise that never again would such a flood destroy the whole earth, (3) allow rainbows to form for the first time, and (4) cause Yahweh to forecast regular and significant seasonal weather cycles that would never cease as long as the earth remained (apparently something Noah was not used to).
 Whatever it was, it proves that even in times of judgment and wrath, Yahweh never forgets His people.
 His tender mercies extend even to issuing new instructions, when they’re needed, about what to eat.

 Funny, though: He never said anything about chocolate.